 - Press Windows key + R, type services.msc and click ok,

-- This will open windows service console, scroll down and locate Volume Shadow Copy service
+- This will open the windows service console, scroll down and locate the Volume Shadow Copy service

-- Here change startup type automatic and start the service next to service status,
+- Here change the startup type automatic and start the service next to service status,

 - Click apply and ok to save the changes.